thesquaredev/website-staging/src/pages/home/what-we-do.md

 component: grid
 position: 2
 heading: What We Do
-description: Performing beyond state of the art
+description: We create beautiful data visualizations and AI enabled data analytics platforms.
-icons: frontend.svg, backend.svg, analytics.svg, serverless.svg, serverless.svg
+icons: engineering.svg, visualizations.svg, analytics.svg, ml.svg
 ---

 ### IoT Dashboards
-We set up your digital architecture, and enable you to develop a fully scalable and maintainable platform.
+We provide you with the tools to build complex IoT solutions.
+Connect and manage millions of devices.
+Collect, aggregate, and understand data from disparate sources.

 ***

-### Machine Learning
-We power your application with a high-performance back-end platform using node.js.
-We make the best things in the world!

-***

 ### Data Visualizations
-Manage and visualize your data with our dashboards and get fast access to your business intelligence.
+We expose patterns and produce eye-catching visualizations.
+We then give you the tools to share and manage your data storytelling.

 ***

 ### Data Analytics
-We develop intuitive mobile apps using React Native, that seamlessly integrate into your software environment.
+We power our products with effective and reliable data analysis for guaranteed results and reliable decision making.

 ***

-### Test tile
+### Machine Learning
-Hey, This is just a test!
+We go deeper with Machine Learning to come up with patterns that cannot be identified with conventional techniques.